 How Much Compensation Can I Claim for a Slip Trip or Fall Claim?

+By Fern Crouch.
+Last Updated 2nd February 2021.
+Welcome to our guide on claiming compensation for a slip trip or fall.
 One of the most common types of accidents that we successfully make a compensation claim for on behalf of our clients is what is termed a “slip trip” accident.
 The name is pretty self-explanatory, a slip trip accident occurs when the person claiming compensation has suffered an injury by slipping or tripping whilst at work, or due to some form of obstacle in a public place.

 This kind of accident can have very grave health side effects, including serious long-term chronic back injury, sometimes manifesting far into the future after the initial accident took place.
 Therefore, if you are involved in a slip trip accident, no matter how trivial you think it was, you really should consider making a compensation claim.
 If you do not, and it turns out the accident results in health problems further down the line, it will be much harder to press a compensation claim at a late stage.
 So, claim now.